Dynamics of singular complex analytic vector fields with essential singularities II: Proof of Main Theorem: description of the family via combinatorial scheme

 Note that we obtain stacked copies of $\CC_{t}\backslash L_{\msigma}$ and $\CC_{t}\backslash\{ L_{\msigma_\ell} \}_{\ell=1} ^{s}$, but they retain their relative position respect to the $(r,d)$--skeleton of $\Lambda_{X}$, by the fact that we still have not removed the vertical edges of the $d$--skeleton of $\Lambda_{X}$.

-\item We now replace the vertical towers and vertical cycles in the $(r,d)$--skeleton of $\Lambda_{X}$ with finite helicoids or \emph{cyclic helicoids} respectively (recall Definition \ref{piezasFatou}).
-On each vertical tower or vertical cycle, say the one associated to the vertex $\circled{\msigma}$, glue together the horizontal branch cuts by alternating the boundaries of $\CC_{t}\backslash L_{\msigma}$, so as to form finite helicoids or cyclic helicoids over the vertex $\circled{\msigma}$, making sure that all the finite helicoids go upwards when turning counter--clockwise around the vertex.
+\item We now replace the vertical towers and vertical cycles in the $(r,d)$--skeleton of $\Lambda_{X}$ with $\abs{K}$--helicoids or $(\nu+1)$--cyclic helicoids respectively (recall Definitions \ref{helicoide-finito} and \ref{helicoide-ciclico}).
+On each vertical tower or vertical cycle, say the one associated to the vertex $\circled{\msigma}$, apply Corollary \ref{pegado-isometrico} to glue the horizontal branch cuts by alternating the boundaries of $\CC_{t}\backslash L_{\msigma}$; so as to form finite helicoids or cyclic helicoids over the vertex $\circled{\msigma}$, making sure that all the finite helicoids go up when turning counter--clockwise around the vertex.

 In the case where a vertical tower is involved, the finite helicoid has two boundaries consisting of $[t_{\msigma},\infty)_{+}$ and $[t_{\msigma},\infty)_{-}$; in the case where a vertical cycle is involved we obtain a cyclic helicoid, that is a finite helicoid whose boundaries have been identified/glued.